 Table 6 shows development costs for MedCap, calculated for labor costs of \$40 per hour.
-The assembly of all hardware and software components on the final cap requires the largest time commitment due to sizing and fitment constraints for the user and for the peripheral devices on the cap.
-Conversely, the Bluetooth integration will require the least time commitment as the microcontroller encompasses the communications technology and would simply require setup.
+The assembly of all hardware and software components on the final cap required the largest time commitment due to sizing and fitment constraints for the user and for the peripheral devices on the cap.Conversely, the Bluetooth integration required the least time commitment as the microcontroller encompassed the communications technology and would simply require setup.